githubEdit

 Overview

 In PressGang, controllers manage the display logic for different types of pages and templates, often reflecting the WordPress template hierarchy, e.g., PageController.
 Conventionally, they use singular names (e.g., PostController) to represent single pages, and plural names (e.g., PostsController) to represent archive pages.
-Essentially, these classes apply the logic to build the Timber context as passed to the views (Twig templates).
+Essentially, these classes build the Timber context that gets passed to the views (Twig templates).

 AbstractController Base Class